niccoreyes/MockOneissAPI/README.md

 - scripts/test_dataSelect.ps1
 - scripts/run_all_tests.ps1 — runs all tests and fails if any test fails

+New: PowerShell SOAP sender (curl-primary)
+- scripts/send-oneiss-soap.ps1 — reads a JSON payload and sends a SOAP envelope built from it.
+  - Behavior:
+    - Reads a JSON file with a top-level `Data` object (examples in `examples/`).
+    - Builds an RPC-style SOAP envelope with a `<Data>` payload (fields as XML elements).
+    - Uses `curl.exe` as the primary HTTP client (so Windows users must have curl on PATH).
+    - Saves the last sent envelope to `src/data/last_sent_envelope.xml` and the last HTTP response to `logs/last_response.txt` for debugging.
+  - Example:
+    - pwsh .\scripts\send-oneiss-soap.ps1 -JsonPath .\examples\payload_pushApirData.json -Endpoint http://localhost:8080/webservice/index.php -Method pushApirData

 Bash (Linux / macOS / WSL)
 - scripts/test_all.sh — runs pushInjuryData, pushApirData, webInjury